t0oms/group-to-do.com/README.md

 - This project was developed by Toms Pētersons.
 - The project was created as the final project for the University of Latvia's Web Technologies II course.
-- Main technologies used: Laravel, MySQL, Tailwind
+- Main technologies used: Laravel, MySQL, Tailwind, Nginx